Yocto Kria Support¶

 according to the comment in the file.

-Variables, Overrides and the Environment¶
+Variables, Overrides, and the Environment¶

-Most of the Yocto recipes and configuration files assign values to variables in order to influence the build.
+Most of the Yocto recipes and configuration files assign values to variables to influence the build.
 Machine specific overrides can be used to replace default or previously defined values with ones that are specific to the machine you are building for.
 Each machine will have a series of overrides which defines, in order of priority, which overrides will be considered when parsing all of the recipes and config files.
 It is possible to get a list of the MACHINEOVERRIDEs that are used for a given recipe as well as the log of how the system came to the final value of a variable by using the “-e” flag on a build:

 MACHINE=k26-smk bitbake kria-image-full-cmdline -e

-You can see if you redirect the output of bitbake -e to a file how each of the variables in the build got to its final value, for example here is how SERIAL_CONSOLES was set for a recipe:
+You can see if you redirect the output of bitbake -e to a file how each of the variables in the build got to its final value; for example, here is how SERIAL_CONSOLES was set for a recipe:

 # $SERIAL_CONSOLES [5 operations]